UNIVERSAL ACCESS TRAILS in the GORGE

 Hood River: The Hood River Waterfront Trail is a 2.8-mile paved path, connecting The Hook on the west end to the Best Western Hood River Inn to the east.

 The Dalles: The Riverfront Trail at The Dalles is a scenic paved pathway along the Columbia River from the Columbia Gorge Discovery Center parking lot east to The Dalles Dam allowing for many interesting things to see along the way.
-NOTE: There are some hills on this path.
+NOTE: There are some hills on this trail.